-Tanzania birding is very productive with over 40 nearly endemic birds.
-This makes Tanzania among Africa’s top birding destination.
+Tanzania is very productive in birdwatching safaris.
+The country has over 40 endemic birds which makes it among Africa’s top birding destinations.

-Tanzania may be divided into three main geographical regions plus two smaller western regions, the narrow coastal region including the islands of Zanzibar and Pemba, the Central Plateau, the Mountains, Lake Victoria, and the far northwest.
+Tanzania may be divided into three main geographical regions plus two smaller western regions, the narrow coastal region including the islands of Zanzibar and Pemba which host four endemic birds namely; Pemba Scops Owl, Pemba White-eye, Pemba Sunbird, and Pemba Green Pigeon, the Central Plateau, the Mountains, Lake Victoria, and the far northwest.

-Birding in rainy season can be very enjoyable.
-The rains tend to come in afternoon squalls and rain-out days are unusual.
+Birdwatching safaris in Tanzania in the rainy season can be very enjoyable.
+The rains tend to come in afternoon thunderstorms and rain-out days are unusual.
 Some areas become impenetrable due to muddy conditions, but most birding areas remain accessible.

-Central Plateau of Tanzania is a major attraction of the country, as that is the region of huge plains and major national parks and reserves such as the Serengeti, Lake Manyara, Lake Tarangire, Lake Natron, and the Ngorongoro Conservation Area.
+The Central Plateau of Tanzania is a major attraction of the country, as that is the region of huge plains and major national parks and reserves such as the enormous Serengeti National Park, Lake Manyara, Lake Tarangire National Park renowned for its high density of Savannah Elephants and huge Baobab trees.

-Tanzania Birding offers a wide range of places to visit, the country is vast with some unexplored areas which have very interesting sightings.
-The rich endemic montane forests of the Eastern Arc Mountains including the Usambara, Udzungwa, Uluguru that holds some of most exciting birds in the continent
+Tanzania Birding tours offer a wide range of destinations to visit, the country is huge with some unexplored wilderness which has very interesting sightings.
+The rich endemic montane forests of the Eastern Arc Mountains, which comprise 12 mountain blocks stretching 900 kilometers from Kenya to Tanzania.

 The Miombo woodland which has some of the range-restricted species it is often in hilly areas in southern Tanzania and beyond to Mozambique, Malawi, and Zambia.